Preamble

 Section 5: Executive Board Installation

-• B. The outgoing President shall first install the incoming President, then the incoming President shall install the incoming Executive Board.
+• The outgoing President shall first install the incoming President, then the incoming President shall install the incoming Executive Board.

 Section 6: Removal from Office

-• A. All appointed or elected officers of Greek Council Executive Board are subject to removal from office.
+• All appointed or elected officers of Greek Council Executive Board are subject to removal from office.

-• B. Any Executive Board member may recommend a fellow officer may be removed from office by providing a written submission to the Greek Council and administrative advisor.
-In the case of the President facing a recommended removal, the written submission will go to the Vice President and administrative advisor.
+• Any Executive Board member may recommend a fellow officer may be removed from office by providing a written submission to the departmental advisor.

-• C. Any general membership members of Greek Council (Chapters) can also recommend the removal of an Executive Board member by providing a written submission to the Greek Council and the administrative advisor following the same process as outlined above.
+• Any general delegate members of Greek Council (Chapters) can also recommend the removal of an Executive Board member to the departmental advisor following the same process as outlined above.

-• b.
-Failure to meet officer eligibility requirements.
+• Failure to meet officer eligibility requirements.

-• d.
-Failure to maintain their role in Greek Council due to outside circumstances (failure to adhere to the Student Code of Conduct, leave of absence etc.)
+• Failure to maintain their role in Greek Council due to outside circumstances (failure to adhere to the Student Code of Conduct, leave of absence etc.)

 Back to top